-- 1. In one interview, one frustrated business leader declared, "Our people have all gone through new product development training and we're still not generating successful new launches."
+- 1. In an interview, one frustrated business leader declared, "Our people have all gone through new product development training and we're still not generating successful new launches."
 When asked about his role, we discovered that his priority was today's business, not ownership of the growth process.
 He attended most gate reviews, but didn't challenge the team to validate their positions.
 And when the team asked for Voice of the Customer (VOC) quantitative research funding, they were told that they would have to settle for interviews they had to do themselves. - 2.
 While engaged in a market validation workshop, a team's description of their qualitative learnings fell short of expectations.
-When we reviewed their approach, we learned that they did not have a shared understanding of how their growth process worked.
+When we reviewed their approach, we learned that they did not have a shared understanding of how their company's growth process worked.
 That contributed to them not being able to express their concept well.
-The team had skipped steps in doing the market validation, so their understanding of the market was limited.
+The team had skipped steps in the market validation, so their understanding of the market was limited.
 Unfortunately, executives did not demand the team meet a well-defined set of expectations.
 This is a common practice in our findings.

-3. Another team in a technology company was proud to have used the budget their management approved to hire a market research vendor.
+3. A team in a technology company was proud to have used the budget their management approved to hire a market research vendor.
 The vendor designed an approach with questions that worked for the analysis software they always used.
-But, when the results were delivered, they didn't provide any information that could be used to reduce the risk of being wrong about the nature of market demand.
-After thousands of dollars spent, they didn't have the right information to make fact based decisions.
-Unfortunately, we hear this a lot- the market research results were not useful.
+However, the delivered results didn't provide any information that could be used to reduce the risk of being wrong about the nature of market demand.
+After thousands of dollars spent, the team didn't have the right information to make fact-based decisions.
+Unfortunately, we hear this a lot-the market research results were not useful.
 Advanced techniques to elicit new insights more closely related to how customers make decisions were rarely used.
-Additionally, we observed survey questions that were either not properly structured or not well-linked to the research objectives, design and analysis methods.
-Leadership focused more on research completion than its validity.
+Additionally, survey questions were either not properly structured or not well-linked to the research objectives, design, and analysis methods.
+Leadership focused more on research completion than on its validity.

-Success stories clearly demonstrate the importance of an integrated mindset/skill set/toolset view of new business development.
-In every case we found explicit links between how leaders lead, how the organization did their work, and how they utilized quality tools.
-Detached leadership always results in poor performance.
+Success stories clearly demonstrate the importance of an integrated mindset/skillset/toolset view of new business development.
+In every case, we found explicit links between how leaders lead, how the organization did their work, and how they used quality tools.
+Detached leadership always resulted in poor performance.
 Engaged leadership is necessary but is insufficient by itself.